-We are living through a time of extraordinary change and — like Covid-19 — the rate of that change is accelerating.
+We are living through a time of extraordinary change.
+And like the exponential growth of a virus, the pace of that change is accelerating.

-If we want to survive through this time, or if we want to thrive in it and build something better, we can’t just do more of the same.
-We need to learn a new approach to leading ourselves and other people through times of change.
+If we want to live well through this time we can’t just do more of what worked in the past.
+We need a new approach to leading ourselves and other people through times of unprecedented change.

 Nassim Nicholas Taleb’s third book gives a hint of what that might look like.
 In it, he invents a new word: ‘antifragile’.